Shop, Post Office, Parish Room and Community Library

 The lawned area and car park form a flood relief channel if Wellington Brook overspills its banks.
 The car park is surfaced in a permeable material and no structures are allowed on the grassed area other than the one small tree that was permitted as part of the planning approval.
 For this reason, that land cannot be used as a children’s play area!

-The Shop and Post Office are both commercial ventures and the Parish Council has no financial or management interests in the way that Wellington Delights and the Post Office are run.
-The current lease holders are Carrot & Wine who took over the business in 2018.
+The Shop and Post Office are both commercial ventures and the Parish Council has no financial or management interests in the way that Wellington Village Stores and the Post Office are run.
+The current lease holder, Julia, took over the business in 2019.
 The shop telephone number is 830111.

 The Parish Room is available for meetings of up to 10 people at no cost – see details on the notice board in the foyer.
 The room cannot be used for commercial gain.
 The Community Library is open there every Wednesday morning.